Setting up your workspace

 3. use a GNU/Linux box through an virtual computer emulator (e.g. VirtualBox, VMWare, Vagrant, etc.)

 Up to this point, I assume you have access to a Unix-like shell (i.e. a GNU/Linux terminal, MacOS or even Cygwin or something of the like) as a regular user and that you have permissions to use sudo.
-If you do not know what this means, look it up in your favorite search engine, watch some videos online or—even better—ask for help.
+If you do not know what this means, ask your favorite LLM for help.
 Spend some time (which will be really worth it) familiarizing with working with the terminal, issuing commands, etc.

 In the following sections there will be terminal mimics.
 Lines starting with $ show commands that ought to be typed into the command line.
 The $ itself does not have to be typed as it is part of the prompt.
 Lines not starting with a dollar sign show the output of the invoked command.
 For example